Video shows cafeteria monitor allegedly force 9-year-old to eat from trash - NewsBreak

 “We see in the video, this monitor, the named defendant, go ahead and grab the waffle out of the garbage and she appears to instruct the student to go get a paper towel, go back to her seat,” said Klebanow.

 With help from the district and the family’s attorney, Nexstar’s WJW was able to highlight much of the incident.
-Attorney Klebanow explains what happened next.
+Attorney Klebanow explains what happened next.‘Full House’ creator selling Beverly Hills mansion built on site of Manson Family murders

 “She places the waffle at the table and then for a matter of minutes is talking with her, instructing her, as we know from the victim’s standpoint, that she needs to eat this waffle that was in the garbage and the monitor goes as far as to sit right next to her, as is alleged in the complaint, and intimidate her into doing so,” said Klebanow.